-Head of Convent High School
+Chief Academic Officer and Head of Convent High School

 A love of language, reading and writing has infused Rachel’s academic and professional life.
-With a degree in Modern Languages and Literature from St John’s College, Oxford University, and an MA in Education with an emphasis on teaching English, Rachel started at Convent & Stuart Hall in 1996, teaching French and English.
+With a degree in Modern Languages and Literature from St John’s College, Oxford University, and an M.A. in Education with an emphasis on teaching English, Rachel started at Convent & Stuart Hall in 1996, teaching French and English.
 She has been Head of Convent High School since 2012.